darklamp/ing-sw-2020-Secondari-Vela-Villa/README.md

 ```

 ### Server
-Requires java 14 AND the --enable-preview flag (**NOTE**: the only use of this is the "Text Blocks" feature, which makes it easier and cleaner to handle long &&/|| complex string).
+Requires java 14 AND the --enable-preview flag (**NOTE**: the only use of this is the "Text Blocks" feature, which makes it easier and cleaner to handle long &&/|| complex strings).

 #### options: